-- BUS611 Finance (3 Credits) This course covers many financial concepts, including a study of the financial structure of a firm, its demand for funds to finance the acquisition of assets and the resources available to meet this demand.
+- BUS611 Finance (3 Credits) This course covers many financial concepts, including a study of the financial structure of a company, its demand for funds to finance the acquisition of assets and the resources available to meet this demand.
 It also analyzes the capital structure of a company and alternative sources and techniques of financing.
 Special attention is given to a firm's capital budgeting, investment and dividend decisions.
-This course also studies the structure of the financial system, with emphasis on the supply and demand of loanable funds and the term structure of interest rates. - BUS612 Management Accounting (3 Credits) This course studies the use of accounting information in planning, control and special decision making.
+This course also studies the structure of the financial system, with emphasis on the supply and demand of loanable funds and the term structure of interest rates. - BUS612 Managerial Accounting (3 Credits) This course studies the use of accounting information in planning, control and special decision making.
 It includes the internal uses of accounting data by managers to manage the affairs of business and non-business organizations.
-It focuses on the manager's needs for timely financial information and reports on business operations in order to make sound management decisions. - BUS621 Organizational Behaviour and Leadership (3 Credits) This course focuses on how managers become effective leaders.
-It addresses the human side of business.
-Students will analyze teams, individuals, and networks in the context of: the determinants of group culture, managing the performance of individual subordinates, and establishing productive relationships with peers and superiors over whom the manager has no formal authority.
-In addition, students will observe successful leaders in action who will develop a vision for the future, guide the organization to follow it, motivate people to achieve it, and design effective organizations with appropriate changes to achieve higher performance. - BUS622 Marketing (3 Credits) The objectives of this course are to understand the role of marketing, explore the relationship between marketing and other functions, and show how effective marketing relies on understanding buyer behavior to create value for customers.
+It focuses on the manager's needs for timely financial information and reports on business operations in order to make sound management decisions. - BUS621 Leadership and Organizational Behavior (3 Credits) This course focuses on how managers become effective leaders.
+It addresses the human side of enterprise.
+Students will examine teams, individuals, and networks in the context of: the determinants of group culture, managing the performance of individual subordinates, and establishing productive relationships with peers and seniors over whom the manager has no formal authority.
+Also, students will look at successful leaders in action to see how they develop a vision of the future, align the organization behind a vision, motivates people to achieve the vision, and design effective organizations and change them to achieve superior performance. - BUS622 Marketing (3 Credits) The objectives of this course are to understand the role of marketing, explore the relationship between marketing and other functions, and show how effective marketing relies on understanding buyer behavior to create value for customers.
 Students learn how to make marketing decisions within the framework of general management, how to control the elements of the marketing mix (product policy, distribution channels, communication and pricing) to meet customer needs profitably, and how to use this knowledge in a brand management simulation.
-The course culminates with the evolution of marketing, with a particular focus on the opportunities presented by the Internet for this purpose
+The course culminates with the evolution of marketing, with a particular focus on the opportunities presented by the Internet for marketing.